vovagorodok/chess_peripheral_protocol/README.md

 p) move a7a6
 c) nok
 ```
-Peripheral should not send responces for central moves.
+Peripheral should not send responses for central moves.
 ```
 c) move a7a4
 ```